mil/userbound.com-gulp/src/interfaces/entries/2014-02-12-Markdown-Tree.md

 As a college freshman, after trying just about every notes software I could find, I bit the bullet and decided to take my notes in plain-text `markdown` using `vim`.

-I decided I needed a to review my notes in a prettier format than the within the terminal where I took the notes.
-So I made [Markdown Tree]().
-Feeding it a [folder of markdown files](), yields a minimal live styled site with a navigation header allowing you to traverse the tree:
+I decided I needed a to review my notes in a prettier format than within the terminal where I took notes.
+So I made [Markdown Tree](https://github.com/mil/markdown-tree).
+Feeding it a [folder of markdown files](https://github.com/mil/markdown-tree/tree/master/content), yields a [minimal live styled site](http://markdown-tree.bladdo.net) with a navigation header allowing you to traverse the tree:

 <div id="markdown-tree" class='interface-demo'>
     <div id="path">